luigisaetta/data-drift-analysis/README.md

 [Here](https://github.com/luigisaetta/data-drift-analysis/wiki/CONDA-Environments) you can find a list of the CONDA environments on which I have tested the code.

 ## JOBS and Data Drift Analysis in batch mode.
-The code I have posted in this repository can be used inside a Data Science JOB to do the analysis in batch mode and, therefore, can be included as part of a pipeline.
+The code posted here can be used inside a Data Science JOB to do the analysis in batch mode and, therefore, can be included as part of a **ML pipeline**.

 You will find more details [here](https://github.com/luigisaetta/data-drift-analysis/wiki/JOBS-for-Data-Drift-Analysis)